-I am here to help to make your post-baby life a little easier!
+I think the key to sanity is to simplify life, so I will help you make your post-baby life a little easier!

 When I was expecting my first baby, she waited to come out till the 41st week!
 I was so ready for her!

 While waiting, day after day I kept cleaning and preparing freezer meals because my nesting instincts were in extra high gear.

 I was very happy I did though because feeding my husband and stepdaughter after the baby was born was a lot easier and I definitely didn’t have time to cook then.

 Ever since, I have had two more babies and learned a thing or two about what meals work for a family, what meals will freeze well and how to eat healthier.

 Today I am going to share with you 10 yummy freezer meals for new moms you can prepare before your baby is born.

 No, they are definitely not all casseroles.

 They are all fairly easy, kid-friendly recipes that you can double to have even more to freeze.

 I know you will love these freezer meals and they will serve you well post-partum!

 Image credit and recipe: Add A Pinch